Robert Maheu: Howard Hughes

 In the conference call on January 7, 1972 in which he denounced Irving's supposed autobiography of him as a hoax, Hughes was also asked why he fired Maheu, to which he replied:

 Hughes was asked later in the conference call how he felt about Maheu, to which he replied:

 As a result of the first set of statements by Hughes, Maheu sued the Hughes Tool Company (which had Hughes as its sole owner) once again, this time for libel; he won the suit, and was paid $2.8 million.
 However, this settlement was later overturned upon appeal.

-According to Maheu associate John Gerrity, he and Maheu were summoned to Vice President Richard Nixon's office in 1954 at the behest of the National Security Council.
-Nixon gave Maheu a green light to employ a series of dirty tricks to wreck a pending agreement between Greek shipping magnate Aristotle Onassis and the king of Saudi Arabia.
+Central Intelligence Agency and other government work

-Central Intelligence Agency
+According to Maheu associate John Gerrity, he and Maheu were summoned to then Vice President Richard Nixon's office in 1954 at the behest of the National Security Council.
+Nixon gave Maheu approval to employ a series of dirty tricks to wreck a pending agreement between Greek shipping magnate Aristotle Onassis and the king of Saudi Arabia.

 Maheu also worked for the Central Intelligence Agency.
 He would later recall: "The CIA was my first steady client, giving me 'cut-out' assignments [those jobs in which the Agency could not officially be involved]."
 Maheu's investigative agency was said to be the model for the television series, Mission Impossible.
+The CIA enlisted Maheu's help to secure "female companionship" requested by King Hussein of Jordan during his visit to the USA in April 1959.